How to Use Tools Section in The WordPress Dashboard

 - All Content

 If you chose All Content, the export file would contain all of your posts, pages, comments, custom fields, terms, navigation menus, and custom posts.
-By selecting Posts or Pages option, you get to export only specific ones based on author, date, and status.
-Media option allows you to filter files based on the time of upload.
+By selecting the Posts or Pages option, you get to export only specific ones based on author, date, and status.
+The media option allows you to filter files based on the time of upload.

 After selecting the option, click on the “Download Export File” button.
 After WordPress generates an XML file with the content, you should save it to a safe location on your computer.
 This is the file you will need once you decide to import the content to another WordPress or any other type of blog.